wiktor-k/sequoia/sq/sq-subplot.md

 [Sequoia-PGP]: https://sequoia-pgp.org/
 [OpenPGP]: https://en.wikipedia.org/wiki/Pretty_Good_Privacy#OpenPGP

+## Testing approach for sq

+This document explicitly only covers integration and acceptance testing of the `sq` command line tool.
+It does not try to verify that the underlying library implements OpenPGP correctly: the library has its own test suite for that.
+Instead, this document concentrates on making sure the `sq` command line tool behaves as it should from an end-user's point of view.

+We make the following simplifying assumption: we know the `sq` developers as competent developers, and assume that they don't entangle unrelated functionality.
+By this we mean that we feel we can assume that the code in `sq` that reads input files is separate from the code that compresses it, which in turn is independent of the code that writes output as text or binary data.
+Thus, we verify each such functionality independently of each other.
+This drastically cuts down the number of feature combinations we need to test.
+If this assumption turns out to be incorrect, we will rethink and revise the testing approach as needed.

+We also know, by inspection, that `sq` uses the well-known, well-respected Rust library `clap` for parsing the command line.
+Because of this we feel it's not necessary to verify that, for example, `sq` notices that a required argument is missing from the command line, or that it notices that there are extra arguments present.
+We will concentrate on testing that when invoked with valid arguments results in expected output.

 ## Using Subplot and this document

 The acceptance criteria and requirements are explained in prose and